OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 points to, we get a hash pointer (surprise!).
 In the figure below, the blocks are arranged from left to right with the oldest block to the left, and the most recent block to the right.
-As new blocks are added on the right side, they incorporate the hash to their left, to form a chain.
+As new blocks are added on the right side, they incorporate the hash of the block to their immediate left, to form a chain.
 Change data in any block, and you see that we are also altering its hash, and therefore we are altering the resulting hash of every block that comes to its right.